-Members of the public may take photographs or videos in all public areas of the library and on library grounds provided they do not impede or disturb others’ use of the library or interfere with normal library operations.
+The library is a public facility and as such, members of the public may take photographs or videos in all public areas of the library and on library grounds provided they do not impede or disturb others’ use of the library or interfere with normal library operations.
 If specialized equipment is required (such as tripods or lights), requests must be made to the Administration office (firstname.lastname@example.org) at least 24 hours in advance.
 Equipment may not block walkways, obstruct views, or create hazards of any kind.

 Commercial photography and videography may be permitted if the project does not interfere with the mission of the library and complies with the rest of this policy.
 When permitted, the library will charge a fee to offset costs incurred to provide access to the facility.
 All commercial requests should be sent to the Administration office (email@example.com) at least one week in advance.

 Library staff use photographs and videos to help convey the story of the library’s impact on the community.
 Attendance at our programs and events constitutes consent to be photographed and/or filmed for use in our promotional materials (including social media platforms).
 Names and personally identifying information will not be used without the express permission of the subject or the subject’s parent, legal guardian, or caregiver.
 Participants (or their legal representatives on their behalf) may opt out of being photographed or filmed by informing the staff member coordinating the program or event.